SilverPreece/phing-vagrant/VAGRANT.md

 upper or lower bound succeeds, and a specific version succeeds.
 This appears to be a bug in Vagrant or its Ruby dependencies, so I have opened ticket [10877](https://github.com/hashicorp/vagrant/issues/10877).

+## Some commands have no machine-readable output

+Within Vagrant, different output functions are used for "UI" output, and  machine- readable output.
+It seems that not all functions currently have machine-readable output specified in their plugin files.
+I have begun submitting patches to Vagrant to correct this, though this may then mean that this extension cannot operate with existing Vagrant versions.

+## Unparseable output when running SSH commands

+When passing an SSH command to the guest, the stderr response is dropped directly into the machine-readable output without any formatting, which breaks the hell out of an attempt to parse it.
+Need to add special-case capture for these when parsing responses.